Read Chapter 29 “Trust”

 Just before taking off, Jessica found out that she was pregnant.
 She didn’t say anything to anyone and decided to carry on with her mission.
 What she didn’t know was that lady faith had enormous plans for her daughter.

 Thanks to Patrick’s blood Josephine fully recovered and turned her focus toward innovative medicine.
 Marcus, on the other hand, started experiencing vast yearning for adventures and exploration of unknown worlds.
 Maggie knew very well that she couldn’t stop either of them from doing what they felt so compassionately about.
 Her parents never stopped her from following her passion or expressing her opinions.
-And, as an effect, her actions changed the world.

 Josephine entered science program at the same time.
 In the years to come, she was the driving force behind creating sustainable living conditions in space stations.

 Maggie never told anyone about the book or that the team of brilliant Ecotopian scientists and innovators was still stuck in 1999, trying to prolong life on Earth.
 Officially they were all missing in action.
-She kept the truth to herself, but each morning she woke up full of hope that her crazy plan, straight out of science-fiction novels was going to pay off and save humanity.
+She kept the truth to herself, but each morning she woke up full of hope that her unorthodox plan, straight out of science-fiction novels was going to pay off and save humanity.

 Within a few years since Maggie’s venture into the Old World and Patrick’s passing, the Above slowly but surely began allowing the citizens from the Down Below to travel and trade with Ecotopia.
 That policy change was the first indication for Maggie that Jessica found a way to at least give them a few extra years, possibly even save them all.